 Have you ever had a burning chest after eating?
 It may be GERD.
 The burning feeling in the chest, difficulty swallowing, sour or bitter taste, and feeling like food is trapped are GERD symptoms.

-Doctors accurately document and treat GERD with ICD 10 codes for GERD.
+Doctors accurately document and treat GERD with ICD 10 code for GERD.
 When GERD is diagnosed without esophagitis, use this code.
 Popular code for this ailment One of the most popular codes for this illness.

 How GERD Is Treated